 We will not share your personal information with any other third parties without your consent and we will never sell personal data.

-It may be necessary to transfer your personal information outside the EEA or to an international organisation in order to obtain specific support information.
+It may be necessary to transfer your personal information outside the UK or EEA or to an international organisation in order to obtain specific support information.
 A list of all third countries that your personal data may be transferred to can be requested.

 These countries may not have same data protection laws as the United Kingdom and EEA.
-However any transfer will be subject to safeguards as permitted under the General Data Protection Regulation.
+However any transfer will be subject to safeguards as permitted under the UK GDPR and the General Data Protection Regulation.
 These safeguards are designed to protect your privacy rights and provide you with remedies in the unlikely event that your personal information is misused.
 You are entitled to obtain a copy of the safeguards that have been made available to you.

 If you would like any further information please contact us (see ‘Get in touch’ below).

 Personal data obtained and processed in relation to a contractual obligation will be stored until the contract has ended; at which point the data will be archived to allow for continuity and context should a new contract be raised or any queries or legal matters arise in future.
 Archived data will be retained for a further six years starting from the termination date (not notice date) of any contract.

-Under the General Data Protection Regulation, you have a number of important rights that you can exercise free of charge.
+Under the UK GDPR and the General Data Protection Regulation, you have a number of important rights that you can exercise free of charge.
 In summary, these rights are: